Neethan Shan wins Ward 42 Scarborough-Rouge River municipal byelection

 Shan won the ballot by a margin of 4763 votes, representing 45.76 per cent of the total, according to the city's website.

-Shan is a current Toronto District School Board trustee and former executive assistant to Raymond Cho, who left his council seat vacant last fall after winning the Scarborough-Rouge River provincial byelection, replacing Liberal MPP Bas Balkissoon.
+Shan is a current Toronto District School Board trustee and will replace Cho, who left his council seat vacant last fall after winning the Scarborough-Rouge River provincial byelection, replacing Liberal MPP Bas Balkissoon.

 "People in this community feel like they're not being given the importance the community deserves," Shan told CBC Toronto ahead of the byelection.